gaps-closure/hal/api/README.md

 ### HAL Data-Plane Client API

 The HAL Data-Plane API abstracts the different hardware APIs used by CDGs, providing a single high-level interace to support all cross-domain communication (xdc) between security enclaves.
 The client API is available as a library that cross-domain applications can link to.
-We describe the high level API here, and several lower-level calls are available (see `xdcomms.h`).
+We describe the high level API here, and several lower-level calls are available (see [xdcomms.c](xdcomms.c),).

 The application needs to perform some initialization steps before it can send and receive data.